renebarto/baremetal/doc/tutorials/14-memory-management.md

 102: #endif
 103:
 ```

-We will define an enum type in a second named `HeapType`, which specifies the heap to be used for a certain function.
-We distinguish two heap types:
-- Low heap, which is the memory available for allocation below 1 Gb.
-As Raspberry Pi 3 only has 1 Gb of RAM, this is the only type for that board.
-- High heap, which is the memory available for allocation above 1 Gb.
-This will reach up to the end of RAM (excluding reserved addresses), to a maximum of 3Gb.
-The reasong for this limit is that DMA can only address up to that address range.

-The reason for the split between low and high heap is that the memory assign to the VideoCore for graphics is at the end of the 1Gb range.
-So we will use the memory range from just above the coherent memory region up to 1Gb, minus the memory assign to VideoCore, minus the memory reserved for paging to the low heap
-The high heap will range from 1Gb up to max 3Gb, as far as physical memory is available.

 - Line 94: We define the start of the low heap, `MEM_HEAP_START` to be directly after the coherent memory region
 - Line 98: For Raspberry Pi 4 or higher, we define the start of the high heap, `MEM_HIGHMEM_START`